 Fish will survive better if not played to exhaustion.
 If you must land a fish to measure it, use a net.
 Don't allow the fish to bounce around on the boat floor.
 This could injure the fish or remove the mucous coating which protects it from infection.
 Remove the fish from the net by gripping it gently but firmly around the gill plates and mid-section.
 Never touch the eyeballs or delicate gills.
 After removing the hook, wet your measuring board and measure the fish.
 If the fish is under the length limit or you just wish to release it, don't merely toss it back into the water.
 Release it gently.
 If it is slow to swim off, carefully move it back and forth, forcing water through its gills.
 This will aid the fish's revival.

 Although some fish will be lost to hook injury, research has found this to be minimized if they are properly handled.

 - Wet hands and keep fish in water as much as possible when handling and removing the hook.

-- Remove hook gently.
-Don't squeeze fish or put fingers into the gills.
+- Remove the hook gently.
+Don't squeeze fish or put your fingers into the gills.

-- If deeply hooked, cut line.
-Don't pull hook out.
+- If deeply hooked, cut the line.
+Don't pull the hook out.

 - Release fish only after its equilibrium is maintained.
 If necessary, hold fish gently upright and move it slowly back and forth in the water.